CultivateLabs/jetfuel/README.md

 Contributing
 ------------

-To update Suspenders' Ruby version, change `.ruby-version` and `.travis.yml`.
+To update Jetfuel's Ruby version, change `.ruby-version` and `.travis.yml`.

 Please see CONTRIBUTING.md for further details.